General program information

 Municipal electricity aggregation was enabled by the Massachusetts Restructuring Act of 1997 (Chapter 164, Section 134), which allows local municipal governments to aggregate the electricity supply loads of the electricity consumers within their geographic boundaries in order to negotiate more favorable terms with an electricity supplier.

-Municipal aggregations are subject to oversight by the Massachusetts Department of Public Utilities, and Wayland’s aggregation plan is subject to a regulatory review and approval process before the Town will be authorized to implement the program.
+Municipal aggregations are subject to oversight by the Massachusetts Department of Public Utilities, and Canton’s aggregation plan is subject to a regulatory review and approval process before the Town will be authorized to implement the program.
 (Learn more about Canton’s implementation process.)

 Nearly 50% of Massachusetts communities have already launched electricity aggregations.

 The primary goal of Canton Electricity Choice is to provide more clean, renewable electricity, electricity price stability, and consumer-friendly choices for Canton residents and businesses, all at a competitive price.
 Canton Electricity Choice will be a Town alternative to Eversource’s Basic Service.
 It will also be a transparent alternative to other electricity offers, but without the high pressure or fees of those other offers.